pkp/pkp-docs/getting-found-staying-found/en/getting-found-increasing-impact.md

 You can approach aggregators and indexing services for inclusion into their respective databases.
 These databases subsequently form part of the presentation layer for web scale discovery systems such as Primo and Summon made available to users of library catalogues.

 ### Link resolvers

 Link resolvers enable databases to connect to full-text journal articles.
 If a journal is indexed by another source, such as the DOAJ, or a commercial indexing service, then the journal may be included in link resolvers’ knowledge base as a source of full-text content.
 If not, journals can work with a local library to provide records.

 ## Copyright and Licensing

 > Contributed by Roger Gillis

 Copyright and licensing impacts your journals ability to have its content found and used.
 How you claim ownership as a publication over the material you publish will affect users’ ability to share and distribute that content outside of your website.
 For example, do you allow authors to retain copyright and distribute their articles outside of the journal such as by depositing a copy in their institutional repository, or on an author’s personal website?
-These are important considerations -- allowing authors to share their work that is published in your journal outside of your journal has the potential to help authors fulfill Open Access funding requirements and help them showcase and share their work (as well as raise the profile of your publication).
+These are important considerations.
+Allowing authors to share their work that is published in your journal outside of your journal has the potential to help authors fulfill Open Access funding requirements and help them showcase and share their work (as well as raise the profile of your publication).
 It is important to drive readers to your journal website, but it may not always be possible for readers to read your journals’ content solely on your website, especially as authors increasingly wish to take advantage of other venues for sharing their work.

 While many journals claim to be “Open Access,” there are many degrees of what is considered “Open”.
 The Scholarly Publishing and Academic Resources Coalition (SPARC)  provides a good overview of the six fundamental aspects of Open Access -- reader rights, reuse rights, copyrights, author posting rights, automatic posting, and machine readability -- all of which factor into what journals need to consider as a part of their Open Access and Copyright policies.